berehovskyi/apex-stream/README.md

 // so on...
 ```

-To prevent hitting the CPU time limit an infinite stream can be limited:
+To prevent hitting the CPU time limit, an infinite stream can be limited:

 ```apex
 IDoubleIterable firstTenRandomStream = Stream.generate(DoubleSupplier.random()).lim(10);